Elaine081972/web-scraping-challenge/README.md

 - Space-Facts site is scraped for mars facts
 - USGS Astrogeology site is scraped for the four hemisphere titles and images of mars

 2. The Jupyter Notebook code is then consolidated into a Python script called scrape_mars.py.
-A function called scrape executes all of the scraping code and returned into one Python dictionary containing all the data.
+A function called scrape executes all of the scraping code and is returned into one Python dictionary containing all the data.

 3. A flask app.py file creates the route /scrape to import the scrape_mars.py script and call the scrape function.
 The return value is stored in mongo as a Python dictionary.
 A root route / is created that queries the Mongo database and passes the data into an HTML template to display the data.